Data Synchronization

 While WebSockets is a great match for ObjectBox Sync for most cases, we are not strictly bound to it.
 Internally, we have a network abstraction layer, which allows us to quickly adapt to special networking requirements like supporting LoRaWAN or other non-IP based protocols.
 Reach out to us if you are interested.

 Sync is tightly integrated with the ObjectBox database.
-In ObjectBox, when you put objects this always happens inside a database transaction.
+When you put object in the database, this always happens inside a database transaction.
 This is great to ensure that your data is always consistent.
 A cool thing about ObjectBox Sync is that it uses the same database transaction for meta data used by synchronization.
-Thus, that though level of consistency, which databases offer extends to Sync.
-Sync meta data can not diverge from the actual data.
+Thus, this high level of consistency extends to Sync; as Sync meta data can not diverge from the actual data.

 OK, this may sound a bit abstract, so let's look at an example.
 Let's say device A is constantly computing data based on a never ending stream of sensor data.
 Also that computed data is synced to a edge gateway B. Now at any point in time, device A suddenly looses power.
 Don't worry, your data is safe and consistent.
 Transactions ensure that the state on device A is consistent with what will be synchronized to gateway B. ObjectBox takes care of all that; no matter if A and B were connected to each other or whatever the synchronization state was at the point when the power went out.
 Once device A boots up again, ObjectBox will synchronize data to gateway B from the point it was interrupted.